Developer Guide

 Edit Command

-Currently we support editing of the three models: Cheese
+Currently we support editing of the three models: Cheese, Customer and Order,

 but only under certain preconditions to reflect the real life domains.